Because so many of us think of pets as part of the family, we want to make sure they get the quality medical care they deserve.

 Check accreditation and experience

 Find out where your vet is accredited.
-In Australia, this might be through the Australian Veterinary Association (AVA), the Accreditation Program for Australian Veterinarians (APAV) or another accreditation program.
+In Australia, this might be through the Australian Veterinary Association, the Accreditation Program for Australian Veterinarians or another accreditation program.

 Quality vets tend to add extra certifications and training to their repertoire as their careers progress, so check on any additional qualifications or memberships.